Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 With Elasticache, we performed testing using on-demand nodes this time, but there is also the option of serverless.

-For serverless testing, see the excellent article by Nakajima from the Applibot SRE team.
+For serverless testing, please see the article by Nakajima from the Applibot SRE team, which provides a good summary.

 Please also refer to this.